sigilante/curriculum/hsl-2023.3/hsl0.md

 > ```
 >
 > the first being an atom, the second being a cell.
 All cells and atoms (and hence all nouns) have the same structure and display even if they are much more complicated than these.
-{: .challenge}

 ### Atoms

-If an atom is a nonzero number, how do we represent anything else?
+If an atom is a nonnegative number, how do we represent anything else?
 Hoon provides an “aura” or tag which lets you treat a number as text, time, date, Urbit address, IP address, and much more.

 An aura always begins with `@` pat, which denotes an atom (as opposed to a cell, `^` ket).
 The next letter or letters tells you what kind of representation you want the value to have.